Frequently Asked Questions

 - Earned Income Tax Credit (EITC) or Child Tax Credit

-These benefits are already in the Public Charge test:
+Only these benefits are in the Public Charge test:

 - Supplemental Security Income (SSI)